NAPS: Attention-Based Fusion of Heterogeneous Physiological Signals: Appendix

-\textbf{Ethical approval :} The secondary usage of the BSWR dataset was approved by the local ethics committee (Kantonale Ethikkommission Bern [KEK]-Nr.
-2022-00415), ensuring compliance with the Human Research Act (HRA) and Ordinance on Human Research with the Exception of Clinical Trials (HRO).
+\textbf{Ethical approval :} The secondary usage of the BSWR dataset was approved by the ethics committee, ensuring compliance with the Human Research Act (HRA) and Ordinance on Human Research with the Exception of Clinical Trials (HRO).
 All methods were carried out in accordance with relevant guidelines and regulations.
 Written informed consent was obtained from participants as of the introduction of the general consent process at Inselspital in 2015.
 Data were maintained with confidentiality throughout the study.